Player

 • It’s a great tool for profiling - run the app, hit F12 to open the dev tools and use the Performance panel to measure how fast your UI is.

 • It has a number of command-line arguments which you can use to control its behavior (e.g. what the initial page should be, where to read resources from, etc.).
-Open Player.bat / Player.sh in your favorite text editor for a list of supported arguments.
+Run --help on the Player executable for a list of supported arguments.

 Player Configurations